 There are many serious reasons to worry about the fate of manufacturing in the United States.
-And after years of relative neglect as a subject for academic inquiry, there has been an outpouring over the past four years of commentary and research on these issues.
-Virtually every week brings a new report diagnosing the state of manufacturing and emphasizing different aspects of its critical significance for the economy.2 One of the key danger points identified in these reports is the declining weight of the U.S. in the global economy.
+Virtually every week brings a new report diagnosing the state of manufacturing and emphasizing different aspects of its critical significance for the economy.
+One of the key danger points identified in these reports is the declining weight of the U.S. in the global economy.
 Even though the U.S. share of world manufactured output has held fairly steady over the past decade, economists have pointed out that this reflects good results in only a few industrial sectors.
-And even in those sectors, what appear to be productivity gains may be the result of underestimating the value of imported components.
+And even in those sectors, what appear to be productivity gains may be the result of underestimating the value of imported components (Houseman 2010).
 A close look at the composition of a worsening trade deficit shows that even in high-tech sectors the U.S. has a deteriorating picture.
-While the output of U.S. high tech manufacturing is still the largest in the world and accounted for \$390 billion of global value added in high-tech manufacturing in 2010, U.S. share of this world market has been declining, from 34 percent in 1998 to 28 percent in 2010, as other countries made big strides ahead into this market segment.3 Jobs are another huge concern.
+While the output of U.S. high tech manufacturing is still the largest in the world and accounted for \$390 billion of global value added in high-tech manufacturing in 2010, U.S. share of this world market has been declining, from 34 percent in 1998 to 28 percent in 2010, as other countries made big strides ahead into this market segment.
+Jobs are another huge concern.
 The great spike in unemployment over the past five years was disproportionately due to loss of manufacturing jobs.
-And as the economy revived, such jobs were very slow to return.
-In fact it is clear that many of them never will.
+And as the economy revived, such jobs were slow to return.
+Many of them never will.
 Over the long postwar years of prosperity, manufacturing jobs had been especially valuable to workers and valuable for middle-class opportunity because they paid higher wages and had better benefits than other jobs available to people with educational qualifications of high school or less.
 New manufacturing jobs now often come with lower wages and fewer benefits attached.
 National security is also linked to the health of manufacturing through the procurement of new weapons and the maintenance and replacement parts for the many generations of equipment still in service.
 The wave of disappearance of many small- and medium-sized suppliers creates worrisome and still relatively unknown degrees of dependence on foreign suppliers for U.S. military contractors.
 Across the entire industrial landscape there are now gaping holes and missing pieces.
 It's not just that factories stand empty and crumbling; it's that critical strengths and capabilities have disappeared that once served to bring new enterprises to life.
 Economic progress may be preceded by waves of creative destruction, as Joseph Schumpeter claimed.
 But we need to know whether the resources that remain are fertile enough to seed and sustain new growth.